Pirate FlagPirates and PrivateersPirate Flag

 22. New Orleans – Peace at Last

 What sets this volume apart from other treatments of the war is the historical kernels not found elsewhere.
 They may not be of major importance, but they serve to make the conflict a more personal experience for the reader.
-They also show how divided Americans were.
-For example, citizens of Ogdensburg convinced American soldiers to set up camp at Sackets Harbor rather than their own town because the army’s presence might invite the British troops to attack.
-Once the Americans left, the citizens began supplying the enemy with needed supplies.
+They also show how divided Americans are.
+For example, citizens of Ogdensburg convince American soldiers to set up camp at Sackets Harbor rather than their own town because the army’s presence might invite the British troops to attack.
+Once the Americans leave, the citizens begin supplying the enemy with needed supplies.

 Home